MatthijsKamstra/haxenode/11automation/about.md

 - CMD + TAB > Browser
 - CMD + R
 - CMD + TAB > Sublime Text
-- change files
+- Change files
-- repeat
+- Repeat

 As a programmer you are looking for patterns, so you can put them a function and use that function *over and over* again.